William E. Fitzpatrick

-As U.S. Attorney, he is responsible for overseeing all federal criminal investigations and prosecutions and the litigation of all civil matters in New Jersey in which the federal government has an interest.
-Mr. Fishman supervises a staff of approximately 145 attorneys and 115 support personnel in Newark, Camden, and Trenton.
-In addition to his service as U.S. Attorney, Mr. Fishman is a member of the Attorney General's Advisory Committee of U.S. Attorneys ("AGAC").
-He served as Vice-Chair of the AGAC from 2009-2011, and Chair from 2011-2012.
-Created in 1973, the AGAC represents the voice of the U.S. Attorneys and provides advice and counsel to the Attorney General on policy, management, and operational issues affecting the offices of the United States Attorneys across the country.
+As Acting U.S. Attorney, he is responsible for overseeing all federal criminal prosecutions and the litigation of all civil matters in New Jersey in which the federal government has an interest.
+Mr. Fitzpatrick supervises a staff of approximately 135 attorneys and 110 support personnel in Newark, Camden, and Trenton.

 Mr. Fitzpatrick has spent his entire professional career in public service, including 19 years as a federal prosecutor.
 He now leads the office where he has served since 2001 as an Assistant U.S. Attorney, Deputy U.S. Attorney for the Southern Vicinages, and First Assistant U.S. Attorney.
 From 1998 to 2001, he served as an Assistant U.S. Attorney in the Eastern District of Virginia.
 Prior to that, he served as an Assistant Commonwealth’s Attorney in the Fairfax County, Virginia, Commonwealth Attorney's Office and as a judicial law clerk in the Alexandria Circuit Court in Virginia.
 He graduated in 1990 from Saint Joseph's University in Philadelphia and in 1993 from Catholic University, Columbus School of Law, in Washington, D.C.